phhu/outlook-XMLmassMailer/README.md

 This is an extension for Microsoft Outlook which allows mass mailing to be done based on data in an XML file.

+This is useful particularly for handling mass mailing of custom attachments.

 ![Mass mailer form](/img/massMailerForm.png)

 Installation